 Our mission is to connect adventurous travelers to Alaska’s wildest landscapes, while supporting wildlife conservation, community-led advocacy and intact ecosystems.

 These are real, expedition-style adventures that will challenge you physically and mentally.
 There are no canned experiences, rigid itineraries or guarantees.
-Be ready to experience Alaska’s wildest landscapes in a truly authentic way that has the potential to transform your relationship with nature, improve your backcountry skills and maybe even change your life.
+Be ready to experience Alaska’s wildest landscapes in an authentic way that has the potential to transform your relationship with nature, improve your backcountry skills and maybe even change your life.

 We subscribe to a broad and all-encompassing definition of Leave No Trace.
 We don’t just follow the seven principles of LNT.
 We consider these to be the bare minimum of responsible recreation.
 In addition, we offset the carbon used for all in-state travel, encourage guests to offset their travel to and from Alaska, have a paperless reservation system, use high quality, long-lasting equipment and strive to minimize waste in our backcountry food packaging.